VCCT-PROG7312-2025-G1/ST10026525.PROG3B.POE/README.md

 ## UI / Design

+- Inspired by a local South African municpality - City of Tswhane.
+We've used their color scheme as well as their logo's for this project.
 - Modern, responsive interface using **cards, progress bars, and styled forms**.
 - **Green and gold theme** consistent across the application.
 - Interactive menu page with icons and descriptions for each service option.